mmccracken0137/scicomp_book/_sources/intro.md

 ### Data files

 Some of the lessons rely on data files that I've generated or that freely available online.
 I've cited sources and provided links where appropriate.
-Most of the files are available on my [github](tktktk).
-When you download these data files, you will either need to place them in the right directory (`<location of your .ipynb>/data_files/`) or change the file path in the notebooks to point python to the correct location.
+Most of the files are available in the [github repo](https://github.com/mmccracken0137/scicomp_book/tree/main/chapters_ipynb/data_files) for this project.
+When you download these data files, you will either need to place them in the right directory (<location of your .ipynb>/data_files/) or change the file path in the notebooks to point python to the correct location.
 Note that these lessons were written on a Unix-derivative OS; if you're using Windows your file paths might look a bit different.

 ### Software